 David Bowie: The Last of the Young Dudes – RIP

 Indeed, his themes were not always mainstream.
-He sang about love, and struggle, but he mimed life lessons and extorted personal epiphanies with that shred of other-world, alien and utterly aloneness.
+He sang about love and struggle, but he mimed life lessons and extorted personal epiphanies with that shred of other-world, alien and utterly aloneness.
 There was a whole generation of teens to whom David Bowie had a personal and intimate dialog.
-In my then atheistic world, there wasn’t anything about David Bowie that was ever fake; he was the god-head of originality, the voice of sincerity.
-And man… that day he saddled up alongside Bing Crosby to croon Drummer Boy!
+In my then-atheistic world, there wasn’t anything about David Bowie that was ever fake; he was the god-head of originality, the voice of sincerity.
+And man… that day, he saddled up alongside Bing Crosby to croon Drummer Boy!
 We were all over the place over that.
-And when he appeared in the Man Who Fell to Earth; some of us walked away convinced that Ziggy Stardust was still living and walking among us.
+And when he appeared in The Man Who Fell to Earth, some of us walked away convinced that Ziggy Stardust was still living and walking among us.

 Ziggy really sang